ABOUT MONICA

 Second, I shifted from teaching high school to every grade level at home.
 I spent hours reading aloud Bible stories, fables, myths, fairy tales, and legends.
 No analysis.
 No essays.
 Just worlds of wonder, and I was re-enchanted.
 This was right about the same time I started listening to podcasts like Amon Sûl and Lord of Spirits.
 Re-enchantment everywhere!

 Third, I took a deep dive into storytelling.
-Many of my favorite authors served as my guides along the way: Flannery O’Connor, J.R.R.
+Many of my favorite authors served as my guides along the way: Flannery O’Connor, George MacDonald, J.R.R.
 Tolkien, C.S.
 Lewis, Dorothy Sayers, Ursula K. LeGuin, Madeleine L’Engle, and Orson Scott Card.
 Even better, living guides gave me the courage to hone the craft of writing and share it.
-From House of Humane Letters I was guided through the classics like Homer, Beowulf, Chaucer, and Shakespeare; as well as Tolkien, Lewis, and Berry to see how modern writers weave the classics into their own stories.
-I studied the craft of writing through three years of classes from Jonathan Rogers in his Habit Writing Community and every writing webinar I could take from Nicholas Kotar.
+I have enjoyed five years of classes from Jonathan Rogers in his Habit Writing Community and am currently in the St. Basil’s Writers’ Workshop, learning from Nicholas Kotar, Nicole Roccas, Paul Kingsnorth, Jonathan Pageau, and more!

-In the meantime, I’m sending free monthly short stories to everyone who signs up for my email NEWSLETTER.
+You can read my work at the Habit Portfolio and Kosmeo Magazine, and I’m sending free short stories to everyone who signs up for my email NEWSLETTER.
 Make sure to sign up!

 I'm still exploring this enchanted universe we share.
 I live in Louisiana with my husband, still homeschooling and attending All Saints of America Orthodox Church.
-I teach Creative Writing for LSUS Continuing Education and electives online at St. Athanasius Academy, where you might be lucky enough to catch me in costume from our most recent Shakespeare play.
+I teach summer camps for teens - Fantasy & Sci-fi Writing and College Applications: Essays and Interviews - at LSUS Continuing Education and electives online at St. Athanasius Academy, where you might be lucky enough to catch me in costume from our most recent Shakespeare play.